coq/opam/POLICY.md

     transition strategy (a document helping a user to perform the switch: e.g. documenting all renamings).
 If such a document is impossible to be written, then it is a sign the update is going to break too many things.
- 1. The old version stays there
+ 1. The old version stays there.

 ### 2.4 Going from stable-$VERSION to stable-$VERSION+1

- 1. stable-$VERSION+1 is initially empty
+ 1. stable-$VERSION+1 is initially empty.
- 1. only 1 version of each package is in there initially, i.e. the most recent one in stable-$VERSION
+ 1. Only 1 version of each package is in there initially, i.e. the most recent one in stable-$VERSION.